9

 12. Click the Save image button.

-The following steps create a hyperlink from the image:
+Use the following steps create a hyperlink from the Text block.

-13. Click the image to select it.
-When you click on the image, it will turn blue to show it has been selected.
+13. Click on an image to select it.
+When you click on the image, it will turn blue to show it has been selected or select text.

 15. Enter the URL (or web address) that the link should display in the Enter a URL text box.
 Check the Open in new window checkbox.
 Alternatively, you can leave this box unchecked if you want it to open the link in the same window.
 The browser's back function or arrow must be used to return to the course page.